How to choose a management information system (MIS)

 The DfE's guidance on buying for schools recommends using a framework agreement for goods and services unless you have a good reason not to.

-Framework agreements allow you buy from a list of pre-approved suppliers with agreed terms and conditions and legal protections.
+Framework agreements allow you to buy from a list of pre-approved suppliers with agreed terms and conditions and legal protections.

 Use the DfE's tool to find approved framework agreements.